Xiaohan-Z/Aerial-NeRF/README.md

 cd Aerial-NeRF
 python ENU2nerf_SCUT.py
 ```
 step 3: Generate the pair.txt.
-"Replace the path in `colmap_input` with your own path, then execute:
+Replace the path in `colmap_input` with your own path, then execute:
 ```
 cd Aerial-NeRF
 python colmap_input.py
 ```
 step 4: Modify `configs/SCUT.txt`. `camera_bin` represents the output file of COLMAP that has not been processed by `model_aligner`.
-Other parameters are the same as in nerf-pytorch: https://github.com/yenchenlin/nerf-pytorch
+Other parameters are the same as in nerf-pytorch: https://github.com/yenchenlin/nerf-pytorch.
 The training and testing are the same as train and test on the SCUTer dataset.